andre-st/dotfiles/GAMING.md

 - looks nice
 - good form factor (I don't like the large handheld mode size of the original switch)
 - lot of games
-- easy eshop ecosystem: eshop cards with 10/25/50 Euro at supermarkets or Amazon to recharge credit, Code-entering via switch or online, buying just a few clicks
+- easy eshop ecosystem:
+	eshop cards with 10/25/50 Euro at supermarkets or Amazon to recharge credit, Code-entering via switch or online,
+	active in a few seconds,
+	buying games just a few clicks
+- eshop downloads cope well with network errors
 - dark mode
 - accessoires ecosystem
 	- screen protectors
 	- grips
-	- protective cases (do not confuse with pockets, they often have slits for ventilation, sound, audio jack etc which can get dirty in a bag)
+	- protective cases (do not confuse with pockets, cases often have slits for ventilation, sound, audio jack etc which can get dirty in a bag)
-	- pockets
+	- slim vs big pockets (backpack vs car fitted luggage?)
-	- stands
+	- (charging) stands
 	-
 - gyroscope sensor (Crysis 3)
 - 3,5mm Audio-Klinkensteckerbuchse
-- eshop downloads cope well with network errors
 - free re-downloads after deleting or "archiving" (deletion but game icon on home-screen with "download" action)
 - two volume settings: with and without headphones